MohammedTausif/typescript-journey/README.md

 - Understanding the basics of TypeScript
 - Setting up a TypeScript project
 - Understanding Interface in TypeScript

+### Day 2: Types, Arrays, and Enums in TypeScript
+- Learned about type annotations and primitive types in TypeScript
+- Worked with arrays and union types
+- Explored enums to manage constants

 ## 🚀 My Learning Goals